How to Calculate Voltage Drop in 12V and 24V Systems

 • 12V system: You lose 1.2V (device gets 10.8V)

-• Effect: Noticeably dimmer lights, weak winch performance
+• Effect: Noticeably dimmer lights, weak performance

 • Sometimes okay for: Non-critical loads where performance loss is acceptable